yiisoft/yii2-redis/docs/guide/topics-session.md

 Using the Session component
 ===========================

-To use the `Session` component, in addition to configuring the connection as described above, you also have to configure the `session` component to be `yii\redis\Session`:
+To use the `Session` component, in addition to configuring the connection as described in [Installation](installation.md) section, you also have to configure the `session` component to be `yii\redis\Session`:

 ```php